Ethan136/Python-C-Struct-Converter/docs/architecture/MANUAL_STRUCT_ALIGNMENT.md

 - **Bitfield Syntax**: Proper bitfield syntax for bit-sized members
 - **Type Compatibility**: Ensures exported code compiles correctly

+## GUI Display Behavior (2024/07 Update)

+- The manual struct definition page **only displays the standard struct layout (ttk.Treeview) at the bottom**, showing all members, paddings, and offsets in real time, fully matching C++ standards.
+- The previous custom memory layout table has been removed.
+- This behavior is fully verified by automated tests (see tests/test_struct_view_padding.py).

 ## Testing

 ### Alignment Tests